 It’s very handy to Salamanca Place so if you’re in the vicinity drop in and taste the delights.

 Take a walk through Battery Point, a captivating older suburb and one of the best places to stay in Hobart.
-With it’s quaint rows of brick houses and rose gardens, Battery Point is addictive.
+With it’s quaint rows of brick houses and rose gardens, Battery Point is a teeny bit addictive.
 Situated behind Salamanca and the hilly Princes Park, we returned time and again to it’s restaurant hub in Hampden Road.
 It’s where you will find the iconic Jackman and McRoss Bakery, a sprinkling of trendy boutique shops, the Prince of Wales Pub and my favourite Hobart Restaurant Da Angelo.

 Turn out of Hampden Road to Finlay Street to A.J.
 White Park on the Derwent, a popular fishing and sitting place on the Battery Point Sculpture trail.
 From here you can boat, SUP and kayak watch over the river.